MicrosoftDocs/Contribute/Contribute/validation-reference/index.md

    Build can pass even if commit validation fails.

 1. Click **Details** for more information.
-1. On the Details page, you'll see all the validation checks that failed, with information about how to fix the issues:
+1. On the Details page, you'll see all the validation checks that failed, along with informations about how to fix the issues:

    ![validation message](media/validation-details.png)